 If you’ve just purchased some professional dog clippers, it’s time to try them on.
 If this is your first time grooming your dog at home, you may have some apprehension but don’t worry, we’ve got you covered!

 Taking your pooch to the groomers every time that they need a trim can be quite the hassle, not to mention, it gets pretty expensive.
 We’ve come up with ten surefire tips for going DIY and clipping your dog at home.

 As the summer draws to a close, so too do the delightfully sunny days, dry weather, and clean paws!
 Autumn is creeping in, and it’s the perfect time to get prepped for the winter ahead.
 At the top of many pet owners to do list – grooming Fido.
 That way he’ll have less fur to coat in mud on the morning walk this winter!

 Before diving straight in, it’s important to do your research.
 If you’re switching from using a groomer to clipping at home; it may be worth having a chat with your current groomer and asking for their tips.
 Don’t bluntly tell them you’re never coming back, but ask for some tips for your inexistent friend who is using dog clippers at home.

 Alternatively, YouTube is a fantastic resource.
 With many grooming pros offering instructional videos.
-Some tutorials on YouTube are breed-specific, while others are very much generalised.
+Some tutorials on YouTube are breed-specific, while others are very much generalized.